Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_url

 Any URL will work.
-You have to add http:// in the beginning though, otherwise you will get an AUTHOR_URL_INVALID error. _Not required_
+You have to add http:// at the beginning though, otherwise you will get an AUTHOR_URL_INVALID error. _Not required_

 What you probably want from this is your access_token.
 You will need it for everything else, so remember it.
 A working code could look like this:
 ```